numfocus/DISCOVER-Cookbook/GOVERNANCE.md

 - Internal system changes are handled by maintainers directly, without others needing to be involved

-- How are new contributions managed
+- How new contributions are managed
     - A github pull request is made by anyone, preferred to be referencing a github issue unless very small change
     - A maintainer triages the issue.
         - content is tagged and assign to the editorial team to review
         - other tags are handled by maintainers
     - Revewers for a github pull request work with the contributor to approve the pull request
     - Once a pull request is approved, a maintainer will merge to the repository.
-    - Once merged maintaners will add those involved to the contributors list via all-contributors
+    - Once merged maintainers will add those involved to the contributors list via all-contributors

-- How do we review existing content
+- How existing content is reviewed
     - types of edits
         - copy edits
         - rewrite for clarity
         - changing content
     - let anyone make issue or pull requests
-    - monthly meeting we can review in person, but could be done adhoc
+    - in monthly meeting, we can review in person, but could be done ad hoc
     - At the monthly meeting will review
         1. open issues tagged as content related
-        2. review preassigned chapters
+        2. preassigned chapters

-- How do we determine which new content to add
+- How we determine which new content to add
     - Someone proposes new content either in a editorial meeting or on github discussions / issues
-    - Editorial team votes on adding the chapter
+    - Editorial team votes on adding new content, perhaps a section or a chapter
     - Editorial team opens an issue saying that new content in an area is being developed
-    - An editor writes or composes the chapter from contributions
+    - An editor writes or composes new content from contributions
-      - Alternative, we see if anyone external wants to make contributions or take the lead in drafting a new chapter
+      - Alternative, we see if anyone external wants to make contributions or take the lead in drafting the new content
-    - The new content uses the reviewing proces above
+    - We use the reviewing process above for the new content

 - When how do we determine when to have the editorial meeting
     - second friday every month at 1500UTC,